The-Login/Red-Box-NAC-Bypass/README.md

-# Red Box NAC bypass
+# Red Box NAC Bypass

 This repository contains a python wrapper for the [nac_bypass](https://github.com/scipag/nac_bypass) tool.
 It's used to bypass 802.1x (IEEE 802.1x-2001 and IEEE 802.1x-2004)  network access control (NAC).